TheRealInkDevil/snakeware/README.md

 # Snakeware
-Snakeware is a app runtime.
+Snakeware is an app runtime.

 ## Running Snakeware
 ### Windows + Linux